awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

 This topic shows you how to deploy the Amazon EBS CSI Driver to your Amazon EKS cluster and verify that it works\.

 **Note**
-The driver is not supported on Fargate\.
-Alpha features of the Amazon EBS CSI Driver are not supported on Amazon EKS clusters\.
+The driver isn't supported on Fargate\.
+Alpha features of the Amazon EBS CSI Driver aren't supported on Amazon EKS clusters\.

 For detailed descriptions of all the available parameters and complete examples that demonstrate the driver's features, see the [Amazon EBS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) project on GitHub\.